anthony-montoya/simple-sql-queries/README.md

 Use [www.sqlteaching.com](http://www.sqlteaching.com/) or [sqlbolt.com](http://sqlbolt.com/) as resources for the missing keywords you'll need.

 1. Find the average length of all tracks in Milliseconds

+SELECT avg(Milliseconds)
+FROM Track;

-2. Find the number of invoices in the USA
+2. Find the number of invoices in the

+SELECT count(*)
+FROM Invoice
+WHERE BillingCountry = 'USA';

 3. Make a list of all the First Names of Customers that contain an 'a'

+SELECT FirstName
+FROM Customer
+WHERE FirstName LIKE ('%a%');

 4. Make a list of the 10 longest tracks

+SELECT *
+FROM Track
+ORDER BY Milliseconds DESC
+LIMIT 10;

-5. Make a list of the 20 shortest tracks
+5. Make a list of the 20 shortest

+SELECT *
+FROM Track
+ORDER BY Milliseconds ASC
+LIMIT 20;

-6. Find all the customers that live in California or Washington
+6. Find all the customers that live in California or

+SELECT *
+FROM Customer
+WHERE State = 'CA' OR 'WA';

 7. Find all the customers that live in California, Washington, Utah, Florida, or Arizona (Use IN keyword)

+SELECT *
+FROM Customer
+WHERE State IN('CA', 'WA', 'UT', 'FL', 'AZ');

 8. Insert an artist to the database

+INSERT INTO Artist
+(Name)
+VALUES
+('Dance Gavin Dance');
+SELECT * FROM Artist;

 9. Insert yourself as a customer to the database

+INSERT INTO Customer
+(FirstName, LastName, Company, Address, City, State, Country, PostalCode, Phone, Email) VALUES
+('MrDr.', 'Grimm', 'Ubisoft', '123 Hitreg Dr.', 'Ping', 'UT', 'USA', '12312', '123-123-1234', 'gameisded@ubisoft.com')
+SELECT * FROM Customer;

 10. Find a list of all Playlists that start with `Classical`

+SELECT *
+FROM Playlist
+WHERE Name LIKE ('Classical%');

 11. You can either continue exploring this dataset or look into setting up postgres on your local machine.